BMI Calculator

 Limitations

-BMI does not differentiate between fat and muscle mass.
+It does not differentiate between fat and muscle mass.
 Athletes or individuals with higher muscle content may be classified as overweight or even obese, despite having low body fat and excellent cardiovascular health.

 Similarly, BMI does not account for fat distribution, which is an important factor in health risk.
 Visceral fat (fat around the abdominal organs) poses a higher health risk than fat stored in other areas, but BMI cannot distinguish this.